2. Number Systems and printf

 2. Modify the comments at the top of the code to give your name and RIN.

-4. Modify the value set for variable a (Line 50) to be hexadecimal with the same value.
+4. Modify the value set for variable a (just prior to the printf()) to be hexadecimal with the same value.
 Remember that a hexadecimal number must start with 0x.
 Compile and run the modified code.

 5. Change the value of a to the following list of values.
 First, calculate the expected output and then run the code after each and record the output value.
 Which ones agree, which ones do not?
 Note: you may also simply copy lines 60 and 67 for each value to test and run the program only once.